What does it mean to ‘short’ a stock? Basically, to short a stock means that the investor expects the stock price to decrease.

 The moment you try to sell your short position, the investor may have problems when buying back the shares.
 The price may start to increase, triggering a lot of short sellers to buy back, resulting in a short squeeze that makes the price temporarily increase.

-With short selling, you are basically betting that the market is going into the opposite direction of the natural movement of the market.
+With short selling, you are basically betting that the market is going in the opposite direction of the natural movement of the market.
 You think it will go down instead of up.
 This can bring again a higher risk.

 However, if you rake this higher risk you may be rewarded for that.
 When the investor guesses the price moves correctly, the return they get can be very rewarding.
 Especially when they are trading with leverage, not much of their own capital is needed for initial investments.